claragrpereira/Deep-Learning-CNN-and-RNN/README.md

 ## hw2-q3.ipynb

 Contains skeleton code for Question 3, which covers a sequence-to-sequence task using RNNs and attention, with implementation in torch.
-We suggest using *google colab* or *kaggle* to run the notebook with GPU accelerators.
+Using *google colab* or *kaggle* to run the notebook with GPU accelerators is advised.

-## how-to-use-kaggle-tutorial.md

-A simple tutorial on how to run the notebook `hw2-q3.ipynb` in kaggle.